Skip to Main Content

 You can disclose or report an incident at Griffith College at any time.
 It’s on your terms.

-If you have experienced sexual assault, sexual or other harassment, bullying or discrimination it is not your fault and you are not alone.
+If you have experienced gender based violence, sexual assault, sexual or other harassment, bullying or discrimination it is not your fault and you are not alone.

-We understand that disclosing or reporting sexual assault and harassment can be difficult and traumatic.
+We understand that disclosing or reporting any type of sexual assault and harassment can be difficult and traumatic.
 We are here to help, as soon as you are ready.

-Reports are not reviewed after hours, on weekends, or on public holidays.
-If students or staff are in immediate danger or require urgent medical attention, the first step is to call emergency services on 000 (112 from mobile phones) or call Griffith University security on 1800 800 707 (extension 7777 from any University phone) if on any campus of Griffith University.
+If students or staff are in immediate danger or require urgent medical attention, the first step is to call emergency services on 000 (112 from mobile phones).

 • Formally: Reporting a formal concern is for the purpose of seeking investigation in addition to accessing support.
 Alternative reporting options are outlined below.